lionelmace/ibmcloud-utils/openshift/tcpdump/README.md

     You can now execute 'kubectl' commands against your cluster.
 For example, run 'kubectl get nodes'.
     ```

+## Run tcpdump from a worker node

-3. List the worker nodes
+1. List the worker nodes

     ```sh
     oc get nodes